sairaatta/conquer_chess/docs/rulebook/README.md

 6.8     A flag is considered to have fallen when the arbiter observes the fact or when either player has made a valid claim to that effect.

 6.9     Except where one of Articles 5.1.1, 5.1.2, 5.2.1, 5.2.2, 5.2.3 applies, if a player does not complete the prescribed number of moves in the allotted time, the game is lost by that player.
-However, the game is drawn if the position is such that the opponent cannot checkmate the player’s king by any possible series of legal moves.
+However, the game is drawn if the position is such that the opponent cannot checkmate the player's king by any possible series of legal moves.

 6.10   Chessclock setting: